 It's really important to go ahead and joke around because people are already having a very emotional time.
 But, if you don't joke around at the funeral, you may feel isolated and alone.
 So it's important to take the time to talk with people, not just talk about the deceased.

 Avoid bringing up old arguments or fights, either.
 People are typically at their most vulnerable at these times, and they're the perfect targets for a prank.

 Here's the premise: When you first take the person's photo, you must have three people in the photo.
 The three people can be family members or friends.
 Make sure that everyone is smiling and looking at the camera and make sure that no one is yawning or making weird faces.
 Once you have the photo taken, tell them that taking photos in 3’s, known as the Rule of Three, is actually forbidden.
 The thing is the deceased will actually take the one who’s at the center of the photo.
 What’s fun about this prank is you get to watch your friend or family member get frightened by the fact that they’re the next in line!

 And that was it for Ownage Pranks’ compilation of harmless but fun funeral prank ideas!
 Funeral pranks are an age-old tradition, but that doesn't mean they're not still done today.
 Just like the true spirit of any good prank, your prank must be extremely tasteful and respect the feelings of the family of the deceased.
 The best type of prank is one that people will remember, and when the joke is over, your family can finally let go and give the dead the send-off they deserve.

-In case you aren’t up for these types of pranks, you can always resort to a trusted prank call instead.
-We suggest you download our prank call app so you can successfully prank your target victim - minus the unnecessary hard work!
+In case you aren't up for these types of pranks, don't worry - you can still do a prank on friends!
+You can always resort to a trusted prank call instead.
+Give them a call and wing it, send a prerecorded message, or better yet, we suggest you download our prank call app so you can successfully prank your target victim - minus the unnecessary hard work!
 Go ahead and try it out.